nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #3.md

 ## B. Data Analysis Questions

-1. How many customers has Foodie-Fi ever had?
+**1. How many customers has Foodie-Fi ever had?**

 ```sql
 SELECT COUNT(DISTINCT customer_id)
 FROM foodie_fi.subscriptions
 ```

-2. What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value
+**2. What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value**

 ```sql
 SELECT